BruceEckel/ThinkingInPython/README.md

 intuitive.

 I apologize profusely to all those whose pull requests I ignored.
 That’s why: I had no idea what they were about.
+(I've written a [blog post explaining pull requests](http://bruceeckel.github.io/2015/08/03/pull-requests-the-linchpin-of-open-source/))

 And for everyone else, the DVCS was too big of a hurdle to figure out *and* at the same time help contribute to the book.
 Another lesson that we humans are not